paurkedal/batyr/README.md

 ## Synopsis

 Batyr is a bot which logs messages from chatrooms to a PostgreSQL database and provides a web interface for browsing and searching the them.

-The web interface runs under [Ocsigen][ocsigen].
+Please note that development of this project is sporadic and that there is insufficient documentation.

 ## Installation

 Prepare an OPAM installation as described in http://opam.ocaml.org/, then

     opam repo add paurkedal https://github.com/paurkedal/opam-repo-paurkedal.git
-    opam install batyr
+    opam install batyr-core batyr-web batyr-on-rocketchat batyr-on-slack batyr-on-xmpp

+where irrelevant `batyr-on-*` packages can be omitted.

-If you wish to try it in a local Git clone, add `--deps-only` to the last command, then in the top source directory:
+To build from the git repository, add `--deps-only` to the last command and issue `dune build` from the source directory.

-    ocaml pkg/pkg.ml build

 ## Deployment

-See the [Ocsigen manual][ocsigen] for how to setup up the web server.
-A sample configuration for Batyr is installed under `$prefix/share/batyr`.
+This guide is incomplete.

 Create a PostgreSQL database, say `batyr`, which can be accessed by the user running the Ocsigen server, and prepare it with